Email Processing in Lua

 end

-Table ScanReportFilter
+ScanReportFilter Table

 The table describes the filter for reports of scanning message parts for threats (similar to the table FileFilter above).
 Contains the following fields (all fields are optional):